Andonome/core/README.md

 # Usage

-To make a book, put this config folder into the same directory, and copy `main.tex` into the directory.
+To make a book, put this config folder into the same directory.

+> git subtree add -P config git@gitlab.com:bindrpg/config.git master

+Then copy main.tex into your main folder and make a symbolic link to the `.gitignore` file.

+> cp config/main.tex .

+> ln -s config/.gitignore .

 Edit 'main.tex', and input your tex files by writing `\include{my_file.tex}.